webex/webex-js-sdk/CONTRIBUTING.md

 npm run build
 ```

+> There used to be a means of building individual packages, but they now build quickly enough that there's no need.

+### Writing Tests

+This project has five categories of tests.
+(Paths below are relative to each package directory unless otherwise specified).

+- Unit Tests: These files are found in the `src` directory and end in `-spec.js`.
+Unit tests should never make network requests.
+- Legacy Unit Tests: These files are found in `test/unit/spec`.
+Please don't add new test files here.
+- Integration Tests: Found in `test/integration/spec`, these tests prove roundtrip behavior between the package and the spark backend.
+- Automation Tests: These are tests based on [wd](https://github.com/admc/wd) found in `test/automation/spec`.
+Automation tests should be written very sparingly (At this time, they only exist to test the OAuth Login flows).
+Ideally, they'll be converted to [webdriver.io](http://webdriver.io) tests.
+- Sample Tests: These are selenium tests located in `/packages/node_modules/samples/*/test/wdio/spec/*` based on [webdriver](http://webdriver.io) and testing the code `/packages/node_modules/samples/*`.
+- Documentation Tests: These tests are generated from properly formatted `@example` comment blocks and confirm the examples work.
+They are explicitly not for confirming the behavior of a package; they are only for confirming that package's documentation.

 ### Running Tests

 `npm test` is the entrypoint to our test runner, but its not practical to use without parameters; the full suite would take over two hours to run and cross talk would probably cause tests to break each other.